Past, Current, and Future Exhibitions

 Alisa E. Clark, Juror for “Give it a Try!”, is an avid acrylic painter, sculptor, collage maker, and experimental assemblage artist who believes all artists can all benefit from stepping outside of their comfort zone and plunging into the experimental.
 With the opportunity to share exploratory works with other artists and the community, new discoveries sprout.
 The call to “Give it a try!” is an invitation to share new ideas and techniques through the creation and sharing of experimental works.
 Artists can answer this call by creating with a new medium, trying an unfamiliar artistic discipline, or creating something for a brand-new purpose: the possibilities for multi-media experimentation are endless.
 You get to decide how you will “Give It a Try!”

-Muskegon Museum of Art 94th Michigan Contemporary Art Exhibition
+Muskegon Museum of Art 94th Michigan Contemporary Juried Art Exhibition

 My first experience scuba diving left me wanting to touch everything I saw.
 Touching, however, is not allowed.
 I added 3D fiber elements to this 2D painting to rediscover the wonders I saw in the deep waters and allow myself to finally touch them.